The Norse ‘Valknut’: Origins & Meanings of the Triangle Knot

 Is the Valknut authentic?

 The Valknut has been found in many artifacts and artworks from the Viking era, including being displayed prominently on many large runestones and smaller pieces of jewelry, but the name “Valknut” is a modern invention that has no historical bearing that we know of.
-Though there are many different theories about its meaning — as discussed further up in the article — its true meaning remains shrouded in mystery.

 Did Vikings use the Valknut?